 Putting a lot of green on Red

 As far as bets go, YouTube Red is a pretty big one.
-By the end of this year, YouTube Red will have released 20 original TV shows and movies from top YouTube stars like Joey Graceffa, PewDiePie and Rooster Teeth.
+In 2016, YouTube Red released 20 original TV shows and movies from top YouTube stars like Joey Graceffa, PewDiePie and Rooster Teeth.

 YouTube hasn’t been afraid to open its checkbook to nab original content.
 For half-hour shows, YouTube has been willing to pay $200,000 to $500,000 per episode, depending on the type of show and the talent involved, multiple sources say.
 For movies, YouTube has been willing to go as high as $1 million, another source says.